Prior Authorization Makes Sure You Are Getting Appropriate Care

 Your insurance does not automatically cover all procedures, prescription drugs, medical equipment or other services you may need.
 Your health provider will need to submit a prior authorization for certain services, drugs, and equipment.

 You do not need to submit a prior authorization request.
-Your doctor will work with our team at CHPW to determine if a service will be covered.
+Your doctor will work with our team at Community Health Plan of Washington (CHPW) to determine if a service will be covered.
 Your health provider is in charge of submitting prior authorization requests to CHPW.
 However, it is your responsibility to follow through on requests.

 You can look up common services and treatments that require prior authorization by visiting our provider page.

 How does CHPW decide whether to approve or deny a request?

 Community Health Plan of Washington and its providers use guidelines for care written by experts in the field of medicine and behavioral health.
 These guidelines help providers know when to use certain treatments and what problems to look out for.
 If your doctor’s prior authorization request was denied, you have a right to appeal the decision.
 Submitting an appeal means we will reconsider our decision.
 Find out more information about appeals process.